will89/lineserver/README.md

 The webserver, sinatra on thin server, on starting up reads the entire file and detects the starting line offset bytes.
 The line offset bytes are written to a file as unsigned long longs, and the total line count is memorized.
-Every request to /lines/<line index>
-validates that line index is less than the line count.
+Every request to /lines/:line_index validates that line index is less than the line count.
 After that 2 unsigned long longs, start and end, are read from the line offset bytes file, 16 bytes.
 Then end - start - 1 bytes are read from the file and served